salve-org/albero/README.md

 ## Description

 Albero is a library that can be used by code editors to easily get syntax highlighting from tree-sitter.
 It simplifies the process of getting readily usable tokens and only requires a `Language` or `.so` language file along with the languages mapping to get started (some are pre-included with the module).
+Docs are listed on this [ReadTheDocs page](https://albero.readthedocs.io/en/master/)

 > **Notes:**
 >  - This project is super early on and will probably be moved to `salve-org` shortly.
 This originally was created for the main tool `Salve` but that may or may not be split into multiple tools dor simplicity's sake.